Yjohn/event-plugin/README.md

 Please notice that all plugins are desactivated by default after install.
 If you wish to use the plugin functionality you will have to **Activate** it after installation.

-Once the plugin has been installed and activated, a new section called FAQs will appear in the left-hand side menu of your site's Dashboard.
+Once the plugin has been installed and activated, a new section called Events will appear in the left-hand side menu of your site's Dashboard.

 ## Find out more

-Once you've installed the plugin, please refer to the [Quick How-To User Guide](https://github.com/Yjohn/event-plugin/wiki) to find out how to create, edit and display FAQs in your project.
+Once you've installed the plugin, please refer to the [Quick How-To User Guide](https://github.com/Yjohn/event-plugin/wiki) to find out how to create, edit and display Events in your project.

 If you find any issues with this plugin please let me know.
 Thank you!